Tagging Terms and Definitions

 - TBX: TBX is a concept-oriented encoding of terminological data.
 The TBX element <tbx:termEntry> models a term using the TBX-namespaced vocabulary and ontology for terms, which can record information about any number of synonymous terms in multiple languages.
 See ISO 30042; TermBase eXchange (TBX).

 - Term Display: The NISO STS element <term-display> uses natural language to describe terms, and may OR MAY NOT incorporate semantic term elements such as definition (<def>) or pronunciation (<pronunciation>).
-Semantic tagging is encouraged but not enforced by the model.
+Semantic tagging is encouraged as Best Practice, but is not enforced by the model.

 NISO STS <term-display>